rachelwong/js_todolist/readme.md

 #### Other notes

-.textContent and .innerHTML are not the same
+.textContent and .innerHTML and .innerText are not the same